AbhishekOPanda/Skin-Cancer-Detection/README.md

 # Skin-Cancer-Detection

-In this Project I have deployed 6 classification algorithms to classify wheather a skin cancer is malignant or benign.
+In this Project, I have deployed 6 classification algorithms to classify whether a skin cancer is malignant or benign.
 The dataset was obtained from https://www.kaggle.com/datasets/fanconic/skin-cancer-malignant-vs-benign.

 As the dataset was already distributed between training and testing data, I just had to import the dataset and merge the datasets of malignant and benign.
-Below we can see the balanced data between benign and malignant.
-There were 2637 number of trainging data and 660 testing data.
+Below, we can see the balanced data between benign and malignant.
+There were 2637 number of training data and 660 testing data.

 ![ad7014a8-0652-48c5-a936-1027ac472bd7](https://user-images.githubusercontent.com/49121645/210022333-9558dd77-8774-4b85-84e9-1a5bd5883be7.png)

-Now I have implememnted few algorithms to classsify the skin cancer.
+Now I have implemented few algorithms to classify the skin cancer.

 1	Random Forest classifier:	83.333333
 ![image](https://user-images.githubusercontent.com/49121645/210022657-34f0588b-1711-40b7-8479-deb657f39e62.png)